techgrounds/techgrounds-shamimkhaliq71/01_Azure/1_Azure Global Infrastructure.md

 # Azure Global Infrastructure

-Alles in de cloud, van servers tot networking, is virtualized.
-Als klant van een cloud provider hoef je je geen zorgen te maken over de onderliggende fysieke infrastructuur.
-De fysieke locatie van je applicatie of data kan echter wel belangrijk zijn.
+Everything in the cloud, from servers to networking, is virtualized.
+As a customer of a cloud provider, you don't need to worry about the underlying physical infrastructure.
+However, the physical location of your application or data can be important.

-De global infrastructure van Azure bestaat uit de volgende componenten:
+The global infrastructure of Azure consists of the following components:
 Regions
 Availability Zones
 Region Pairs

-Je hebt zelf controle over welke regio je gebruikt, maar niet elke service is beschikbaar in elke regio.
-Sommige services zijn ook niet gebonden aan een specifieke regio.
-Denk hierbij bijvoorbeeld aan Azure Subscriptions.
-Voor andere diensten als Azure Virtual Machines kan je juist een specifiek datacenter kiezen.
+You have control over which region you use, but not every service is available in every region.
+Some services are not tied to a specific region.
+For example, Azure Subscriptions are not region-specific.
+On the other hand, for services like Azure Virtual Machines, you can choose a specific data center.

 ## Key-terms